This early childhood education course is the minimum entry requirement for working in the early childhood sector.

 For information regarding dates such as enrolment, orientation and study breaks please visit the Academic Calendars page.

-Work settings may include preschools/kindergartens, long day care, out of hours school care, recreation and mobile care services.
+After successful completion, you may wish to apply for roles in work settings including preschools/kindergartens, long day care, out of hours school care, recreation and mobile care services.

-You will be required to have a current Working with Children Check and may be required to provide National Police Check (with no disclosable outcomes) to be able to participate in work placement and to apply for future employment opportunities.
+You may be required to provide a National Police Check (with no disclosable outcomes) to be able to participate in work placement and to apply for future employment opportunities.
 You should be physically fit, enjoy being with children, have patience, understanding, energy, adaptability and a willingness to take responsibility.
-Students also need a good level of digital literacy.
+You'll also need a good level of digital literacy.

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs, Box Hill Institute will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.